 Pros: Breathable, durable, simple, and at around $109, a decent trade off between cost and value.
 Castings are also screen friendly.

-Cons: May need routine watering, can be awkward to harvest castings from the zipper bottom.
+Cons: Can be awkward to harvest castings from the zipper bottom.

 Pros: Simple design, using an upward migration concept.